 Notes and substitutions

 - Ube (Purple Yam): Use pre-cooked fresh or frozen ube.
+You can use a smaller amount of Ube Halaya and reduce the amount of sugar in the recipe.
 Purple sweet potatoes like Purple Stokes and Okinawa Sweet Potatoes are excellent substitutes, as they provide similar taste, texture, and appearance.
 The natural color of ube varies depending on the variety.
 If you prefer a vibrant purple color, add ube extract to achieve your desired shade.

-- Heavy Cream: Its higher fat content of at least 36% contributes to a creamy and smooth texture.
+- Heavy cream: Also called heavy whipping cream, it has a higher fat content of at least 36% contributing to a creamy and smooth texture.
 Full-fat coconut milk or cream can be viable substitutes, while half-and-half may yield a less creamy result.

 How to make this recipe